hummusbird/counterstrike.trade/README.md

 ### I own counterstrike.trade and will use it for real examples in this doc

-this is a legitimate URI to testfile.md:
+this is a legitimate URI to a file in this repository, testfile.md:

 `https://github.com/hummusbird/counterstrike.trade/tree/main/skins.counterstrike.trade/testfile.md`